 This and cinnamon are the two primary ingredients that set snickerdoodles apart from sugar cookies.
 Cream of tartar helps prevent sugar from crystalizing and leavens just a bit, lending that telltale soft and puffy snickerdoodle texture.
 It also adds tanginess to the taste.
 If you are timid with cream of tartar, you can reduce it a bit, to 1 1/2 teaspoons.
 It will change the cookies a little, but not too much.

 You can find cream of tartar with the spices or in the baking section of almost every major grocery store.
-It’s handy to have on hand for making meringues with egg whites or aquafaba.
+You can also order it online.
 If you don’t have any cream of tartar, just make dairy-free sugar cookies instead!
 You can always roll them in cinnamon.

 Butter-Flavor Crisco is great in this recipe, and non-hydrogenated shortening like Spectrum works well.
 Many recipes use half butter and half shortening, but if you sub dairy-free butter alternative for half of the shortening, the cookies will come out very flat and will taste too salty.
 I recommend against it!
 We have tried this recipe with half buttery sticks and reduced salt, and it still just didn’t measure up.